45 Work, employment and industrial relations policy

 The federal dimension

 Federal industrial legislation in the 20th century relied on varied parts of the Constitution.
-Principally, the conciliation and arbitration power in section 51(xxxv) of the Constitution was used to encourage the settlement of disputes through bargaining at the enterprise level.
+Principally, the conciliation and arbitration power in section 51 (xxxv) of the Constitution, was used to encourage the settlement of disputes through bargaining at the enterprise level.
 Residual powers rest with the states, so at times 30 to 40 per cent of Australian employees were under state awards.
-While, in 1993, the external affairs power (section 51[xxix]) was used to provide for redress against unfair dismissal and unequal remuneration between men and women, this was historically unusual.
-That year, the corporations power (section 51[xx]) was used to allow the negotiation of enterprise flexibility agreements between incorporated employers and groups of employees without any representation by trade unions or employer associations.
+While, in 1993, the external affairs power (s51[xxix]) was used to provide for redress against unfair dismissal and unequal remuneration between men and women, this was historically unusual.
+That year, the corporations power (s51[xx]) was used to allow the negotiation of enterprise flexibility agreements between incorporated employers and groups of employees without any representation by trade unions or employer associations.
 This use was widened in 2005 to form the basis for the entirety of the Howard government’s ‘WorkChoices’ legislation.
 The High Court validated this, and so responsibility for most industrial relations matters moved from the states to the federal government.
 To make this work, it was still necessary for the states to refer power on non-corporate employers to the federal government, which all states except Western Australia did.
 Most states retained the responsibility for their own employees (such as state employed teachers and nurses).

 Issues

-Wages policy, ‘the Accord’ and enterprise bargaining
+Wages and bargaining

 Through the first half of the 20th century, awards became central to setting pay and conditions.
 They provided a framework for employers to adhere to for rewarding employees with wages and conditions of employment in return for their work effort.
 The award system was seen as offering stability to the economy and perhaps restraining strike activity.
 The number of awards grew as they covered an increasing range of industries.
 The number of award conditions contained within awards also grew.
 Furthermore, the government sought to protect local industries and jobs through tariffs and quotas.

-By 1991, employers, unions and the Labor government had all decided, for varying reasons, to move away from centralised wage fixing, and this was reflected in Accord Mark V. In the April 1991 National Wage Case, the arguments of the parties for this move to ‘enterprise bargaining’ (EB) were rejected by the AIRC, but by October 1991 it reluctantly endorsed the move.[17]
-This was backed by 1992 legislation reducing the AIRC’s capacity to reject certified agreements and by wholesale legislative changes in 1993 (the Industrial Relations Reform Act 1993 [Cth]).[18]
-These formally established a right to strike in negotiation of a new enterprise bargaining agreement (EBA) – but nothing else – whereas previously, strikes had occurred in a legal grey zone with few restrictions.
-EBAs had to satisfy a ‘no disadvantage’ test, meaning workers on them should be no worse off than they would be under awards.
+However, by the late 1970s to early 1980s, economic circumstances were complex and changing and in 1983, the ALP introduced the Prices and Incomes Accord (referred to as ‘the Accord,’ negotiated with the ACTU), a highly centralised wage determination policy which restructured the IR system.[18]
+It aimed to reduce both unemployment and inflation, and improve worker wellbeing through other actions of government.
+It was renegotiated several times, including radically in 1991, leading to a shift to ‘enterprise bargaining’.[19]
+This was backed by 1992 legislation reducing the AIRC’s capacity to reject certified agreements and by wholesale legislative changes in 1993 (the Industrial Relations Reform Act 1993 (Cth).[20]
+These formally established a right to strike in negotiation of a new Enterprise Bargaining Agreement (EBA) – but nothing else – whereas previously, strikes had occurred in a legal grey zone with few restrictions in practice.
+EBAs also had to satisfy a no-disadvantage test, meaning workers on them should be no worse off than they would be under awards.

 Pay equity

-Despite a range of state interventions toward providing pay equity, including a major Convention,[27] anti-discrimination and equal opportunity legislation, and various equal pay decisions by tribunals, the gender pay gap remains at around at 14 per cent of male hourly earnings.[28]
-Pay inequality also extends to a range of vulnerable groups in the labour market who are denied access to good quality and well-paid work experience and less bargaining power, including Indigenous Australians,[29] people living with disabilities,[30] youth, and temporary and skilled migrant workers.[31]
-‘Neoliberal’ policies outside employment relations appear to worsen this disadvantage, and increase poverty (especially when we compare different countries), with little or no consistent gain in terms of productivity.[32]
+Despite a range of state interventions toward providing pay equity, including a major Convention,[29] anti-discrimination and equal opportunity legislation, and various equal pay decisions by tribunals, the gender pay gap remains at around at 11.5 per cent of male hourly earnings.[30]
+Pay inequality also extends to a range of vulnerable groups in the labour market who are denied access to good quality and well-paid work experience and less bargaining power, including Indigenous Australians,[31] people living with disabilities[32], youth, and temporary and skilled migrant workers.[33]
+‘Neoliberal’ policies outside employment relations appear to worsen this disadvantage, and increase poverty (especially when we compare different countries), with little or no consistent gain in terms of productivity.[34]

 Individualism and collectivism

 The powers of the AIRC were further limited.
-WorkChoices gave AWAs supremacy over EB agreements or awards, and moved the role of fixing minimum wages and casual loadings to the Australian Fair Pay Commission (AFPC).
+WorkChoices gave AWAs supremacy over EBAs or awards, and moved the role of fixing minimum wages and casual loadings to the Australian Fair Pay Commission (AFPC).
 Only five minimum working conditions needed to be included in awards and AWAs.
-The ‘no disadvantage’ test was abolished.[34]
+The no-disadvantage test was abolished.[41]
 AWAs frequently reduced penalty rates (wage premiums for anti-social working hours), overtime and shift allowances.
-Small and medium businesses (with less than 101 employees) became exempt from unfair dismissal laws, giving employers ‘greater freedom over the terms of which they can hire and fire workers’.[35]
-There were publicised examples of people given a choice between a pay cut and losing their job.[36]
+Small and medium businesses (with less than 101 employees) became exempt from unfair dismissal laws, giving employers ‘greater freedom over the terms of which they can hire and fire workers’.[42]
+There were publicised examples of people given a choice between a pay cut and losing their job.[43]

-Flexibility and insecurity
+Productivity, flexibility and insecurity

 Unions and industrial conflict